sdeigm/uni-meter/doc/input/TibberPulse.md

 the Pulse bridge.
 How this can be done is described for instance here [marq24/ha-tibber-pulse-local](https://github.com/marq24/ha-tibber-pulse-local).

-If this API is enabled on your Tibber bridge, you should set up the `/etc/uni-meter.conf` file as follows
+If this API is enabled on your Tibber bridge, you should set up the `uni-meter.conf` file as follows

 ```hocon
 uni-meter {